-For Google Code In 2017, Arnav Bhatt created a video on how to install Haiku in KVM [2 MiB].
+For Google Code In 2019, Vrondir created a video on how to install Haiku in KVM [79 MiB].

 Virtual instances of operating systems are perfect for all kinds of testing purposes that need to be done in a safe and isolated environment.
-Installing Haiku in a virtual machine is a solution for people who do not want to install it on their physical computers, but wish to become familiar with it.
+Therefore, installing Haiku in a virtual machine is an ideal solution for people who do not want to install it on their physical computers but want to become familiar with it.

 Go to section

-If you are using Arch Linux, you can enter the following into the terminal and set up KVM and virt-manager.
+If you are using Arch Linux, you should enter the following commands in the terminal:

 First, create a new virtual machine.

 Secondly, choose the method of OS installation, which should be

 Local install media in our case.
 Then, click

 anyboot image you have decompressed and select the operating system you are installing.

 virt-manager can detect the operating system you’re attempting to install.
 Although virt-manager can detect the operating system you’re attempting to install under normal circumstances, it may be unable to do so.
 In that case, just uncheck the